PhoenixTales/phoenix-docs/story/world/cliff-exchange.md

 But the forest being at least a little bit higher than the level of the lake north of it makes sense, as thereby we could steer the way that the player can exit the sea through the level design.
 As he then could not swim towards the right (east), nor to the west (where he would fall down the waterfalls) nor could he exit the water at any other point of the forest and thereby avoiding the thugs awaiting him - this way through the design of the terrain I could make sure that the player is forced to swim at this very bay and not anywhere else.

 ### Abandoned Mine

 With this solution, the path along the Abandoned Mine would still remain as is.
 It would be the path as drawn on the earliest concepts, leading from the exchange place to the camp at the eastern edges of the northern forest, just in a less steep way.
 And the Abandoned Mine would then be in the east of the forest, as in Mikes Orpheus map.

 As for Ralfs concepts of the mine: The mine was here basically drawn as a path, with rock faces left and right, some broken houses and additional clefts in the mountains leading into the mining sites.
 The position of it would have been in the west of the exchange place, southwest perhaps, and the path would lead towards the west too; this at least is what his concept of the lift suggests, where we see the direction of the north and an arrow pointing towards the Abandoned Mine in a path to the left.

+Now, in Ralfs concepts, this path is positioned much lower, 80m to be exact, then the cliff.
+This would not be the case with the Abandoned Mine area from 0.7-0.9 that we keep.
+But just as the Abandoned Mine we know is not just one site, but a collection of several mining sites on both sides of the mountains, the area already suggests, that the Abandoned Mine as a term is the name of an entire terrain of mining sites.

+That said, the area from Ralfs concepts can very well co-exist next to the area a it has been implemented.
+It would rather increase the area and serve as additional territory to explore.

+According to the concept, the lift would be placed close to the exchange place; and at this point, at least in Mikes idea, be there

 ---